 The healthcare industry is undoubtedly a field that’s leading in the adoption of cutting-edge technologies.
 From telemedicine to robotic surgeries, the healthcare sector has accepted the transformation that different technologies offer with open hands.

-Mixed reality (MR) is a technology that can bring change in these fields and help hospitals to become technologically advanced and improve patient care.
+MR technology can bring change in these fields and help hospitals to become technologically advanced and improve patient care.
 This blog explores a few of the issues that the healthcare industry faces and how MR addresses them.

 Challenges faced by nursing education

-Nursing practice in the unprecedent times invites setbacks such as increasing deficit in nursing staff and nursing educators along with a shift in the age of the nursing workforce.
+Nursing practice in the unprecedent times invites setbacks.
+This includes, increasing deficit in nursing staff and nursing educators along with a shift in the age of the nursing workforce.
 To adapt to the rapidly changing healthcare paradigm and advancing environments, nursing educators must leverage modern teaching-learning strategies.

 The need for new techniques to deal with massive amounts of information, concepts and developing new skills has become crucial.
 Registered nurses acquire a widened knowledge.
 However, providing education at such a large scale demands the use of technology that is secure and accessible remotely.

 Quality and competent faculty development as well as faculty vacancies are some of the biggest challenges in nursing education.
 There aren’t many opportunities for nurses to practice or integrate theoretical learning into practice.
-Nursing schools require faculty members who are experts in not only offering their knowledge but are also tech-savvy and allow students to access an environment for practice.
+Nursing schools require faculty members who are experts in offering their knowledge, are also tech-savvy and allow students to access an environment for practice.